How long is the seed capital process?

 Targeted outreach to existing financial advisors, family office clients, and fund of funds

 No, there are no other fees to be paid by the manager.
 Once you receive a seed deal via our platform, Ashton Global LLC would receive a 3% to 5% stake in your newly-formed management company as part of the terms of the seed transaction.

-How are the profits split between the emerging manager and seed capital provider?
+How are the profits split between the emerging manager and the seed capital provider?

 Ashton Global insists that the emerging manager retain the majority of the management company profits as a result any seed transaction.